buriihenry/Used-Car-Price-Prediction/README.md

 In this project I will show you how to deploy ML model using Flask

 ### Requirements
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas and Flask installed.

 Flask version: 2.2.2
 pip install Flask==2.2.2